 Over the next period, the group of QMM supporters (NCPA, JNCW, ILO and legal experts) and Ahel engaged in advocacy with policy makers.
 They met with the Minister of Education and delivered a folder prepared by the teachers outlining the violations they face and the rationale for their demand to make licensing of private schools by the MoE conditional upon the transfer of salaries to bank accounts.
 There were several follow-up meetings with the Minister and the Secretary General of the Ministry.
 In April 2018, the campaign organized a "Ring the Bell demonstration" in front of the MoE.
 Several campaign members consider the demonstration an important turning point for the campaign.
-Basima from the team in Irbid says "a lot of thought went into preparing for the demonstration in front of the MoE whether in coordinating logistics to get teachers to join the demonstration, agreeing about the slogans we put on our signs, or defining the key messages we wanted to communicate to the media and the public.
+Basima from the team in Irbid says "a lot of thought went into preparing for the demonstration, agreeing about the slogans we put on our signs, or defining the key messages we wanted to communicate to the media and the public.
 When the Minister came out in person to greet us on the street and invite us into the Ministry that was the moment at which I realized that our efforts are recognized, our voices are heard and that the campaign had political power that officials will no longer ignore."
 On that day, the Minister informed the teachers of his commitment to issue the MoE regulation of Private Schools and for it to include provisions making the private schools licensing conditional upon the transfer of salaries through the banks.
 Soon after, the Minister was appointed as Prime Minister, and with pressure from the group of supporters, the new cabinet's priorities included the commitment to finalize the adoption of the regulation related to the licensing of private schools.
 By September 2018, the regulation was approved by the MoE.